Measurement and Types of Angles

 Review key concepts visually

-Definition of an angle: an angle is formed when two lines meet at a point (the vertex), opens counterclockwise, and is measured in degrees.Illustration of acute, right, obtuse, straight, reflex, and full angles, with corresponding angle measures.Steps for measuring angles using a protractor, with instructions and an illustration of a protractor aligned to measure an angle of 130 degrees.Protractor measuring a reflex angle with calculation showing 360 degrees minus 140 degrees equals 220 degrees.Steps for drawing a 40-degree angle using a protractor.Drawing a 210-degree reflex angle using a protractor with a pencil, and a diagram showing the sum of 210 and 150 degrees equals 360 degrees.
+Definition of an angle: an angle is formed when two lines meet at a point (the vertex), opens anticlockwise, and is measured in degrees.Illustration of acute, right, obtuse, straight, reflex, and full angles, with corresponding angle measures.Steps for measuring angles using a protractor, with instructions and an illustration of a protractor aligned to measure an angle of 130 degrees.Protractor measuring a reflex angle with calculation showing 360 degrees minus 140 degrees equals 220 degrees.Steps for drawing a 40-degree angle using a protractor.Drawing a 210-degree reflex angle using a protractor with a pencil, and a diagram showing the sum of 210 and 150 degrees equals 360 degrees.

 🛎️ What is an Angle?